Kat404/SAPITS/README.md

 ## 📜 License and Principles

 This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)** license.
-By using, modifying, or distributing the SAPITS methodology, you agree to the terms outlined in the [LICENSE.txt](LICENSE.txt) file.
+By using, modifying, or distributing the SAPITS methodology, you agree to the terms outlined in the [LICENSE](LICENSE) file.

 ### SAPITS Principles (Recommended)